CumulusNetworks/docs/content/nvidia-air/Air-Python-SDK.md

 To avoid a race condition on Cumulus Linux nodes running a version prior to 5.0.0, schedule the node instructions prior to starting the simulation.
 If you do not perform the steps in this order, the instructions might fail to complete.
 {{</notice>}}

-### Using Cloud-Init
+### Using Cloud-init
-Cloud-Init allows users to configure their nodes upon the first boot.
+Cloud-init allows users to configure their nodes upon the first boot.
 One of its features is the ability to run user scripts, which can be used to perform various configuration tasks.
-Detailed information and examples of user-data and meta-data files can be found [HERE](https://cloudinit.readthedocs.io/en/latest/explanation/format.html)
+Detailed information and examples of user data and metadata files can be found in the {{<exlink url="https://cloudinit.readthedocs.io/en/latest/explanation/format.html" text="cloud-init documentation">}}.

 After creating (but not starting) a simulation, get the specific simulation nodes to be configured.
-In this example the nodes are named node-1, node-2:
+In this example the nodes are named node-1 and node-2:

 ```
 >>> sim_node_1 = air.simulation_nodes.list(name='node-1', simulation=simulation).pop()
 >>> sim_node_2 = air.simulation_nodes.list(name='node-2', simulation=simulation).pop()
 ```

-Create user-data and meta-data user configs:
+Create user data and metadata user configs:

 ```
 >>> USER_DATA = """#cloud-config